daffainfo/ctf-writeup/justCTF 2023/ECC not only for Dummies/README.md

 > This time you will need to use all logic that you have

 ## About the Challenge
-We have been given a server to connect and also the source code.
+We were given a server to connect and also the source code.
 So we can input 8 questions and we need to guess the cards too (You can download the source code [here](ecc_not_only_for_dummies.zip))

 ![preview](images/preview.png)